 If I had a spare drawer near my stove, I’d definitely be using this tip.
 I love to see neatly organized spices in a kitchen drawer!

-16. Use Multi-Purpose Tools and Appliances
+16. Use Multi-Purpose Tools and Appliances to Save Countertop Space

 When you’re working to organize a small kitchen, I recommend ditching single-purpose appliances and investing in multi-purposes workhorses.

-For instance: instead of a toaster and an air fryer taking up space on your counter or in your cabinets, opt for a toaster oven air fryer!
+For instance: instead of a toaster and an air fryer taking up space on your kitchen counter or in your cabinets, opt for a toaster oven air fryer!

 My husband and I bought this Cuisinart model and absolutely love it.
 We use it every morning for toast and bagels, and several times a week to air fry chicken wings or bake personal pizzas.
 It fits neatly under our corner cabinet next to the stove, taking up far less space than two appliances: